y6nH/bombyx/README.md

 ![25 of the Bombyx colors arranged in a square](resources/bombyx.svg)

-This is a color scheme I've been using and refining for a while.
-It's dark and warm, with harmonious jewel-like highlights.
+This is a dark color scheme I've been using and refining for a while, and a light variation.
+It's warm and muted, with harmonious jewel-like highlights.

 Since it reminded me of antique silk embroidery, I named it after the genus of the silk moth, _Bombyx mori_.